AbdulrahmanMaktabi/sort-array/README.md

 # sort-array
-C program to sort an array
+C Program to Sort the Array in Descending Order or Ascending order